Ciunkos/ciunkos.com/src/blog/drafts/javascript-repls/index.md

 # JavaScript REPLs

-Have you ever been tired of setting up development enviroment before you could write just a simple "Hello World!" program in a new discovered language?
+Have you ever been tired of setting up development environment before you could write just a simple "Hello World!" program in a new discovered language?
 Fear no more!
 Most programming languages come with REPL (read-eval-print-loop) tools and so do the JavaScript.

 The most common but not so well known REPL for JS is the DevTools - just open it with F12 and type some code - it will be evaluated and the result printed out.
 Want you to try new language features, not yet available in the current browsers?
-Let's explore some possibilities.
+Let’s explore some possibilities.

 ## JavaScript